-If you’re planning to spend Easter in Romania, get ready for a one-of-a-kind celebration which blends in hundred-year-old traditions with delicious authentic, traditional food – all garnished with a generous dose of Romanian hospitality and overall feel-good attitude.
+If you’re planning to spend Easter in Romania, get ready for a one-of-a-kind celebration that blends in hundred-year-old traditions with delicious authentic, traditional food – all garnished with a generous dose of Romanian hospitality and an overall feel-good attitude.

 If you want to find out more about all that and what you can expect if traveling to Romania during this special time of the year, then we invite you to read on.